 PLSC 344 Democratic Citizenship.
-This is a seminar in which students will discuss and analyze the rights and responsibilities of citizenship and the importance and relevance of polities, government, and public policy.
+This is a seminar in which students will discuss and analyze the rights and responsibilities of citizenship and the importance and relevance of polities, government and public policy.
 The course includes a service learning component.
 3 semester credit hours.

 PLSC 345 Campaigns, Elections and Political Behavior.
-An analysis of individual and group political behavior within the context of the US election system.
+An analysis of individual and group political behavior within the context of the U.S. election system.
 Emphasis is placed on the nature of campaigns and the impact of elections on government.
 Class features student projects on campaign tactics and strategy.
-Prerequisite: PLSC 103, 105, 205, or 210.
+Prerequisite: PLSC 103, 105, 205 or 210.
 3 semester credit hours.

-PLSC 347 Politics and Religion in the United States and beyond.
-In this course we will examine the intersection of religion and politics from both a domestic and comparative perspective, including contemporary debates about political identities, secularization, modernization, culture, conflict and collaboration.
-Religious institutions will be evaluated as potential vehicles for citizen discourse and mobilization; we will also assess the broader impact of religion in the public square.
+PLSC 347 Politics and Religion in the United States and Beyond.
+The intersection of religion and politics from both a domestic and comparative perspective, including contemporary debates about political identities, secularization, modernization, culture, conflict and collaboration, is examined.
+Religious institutions will be evaluated as potential vehicles for citizen discourse and mobilization.
+The broader impact of religion in the public square is also assessed.
 Emphasis will be on domestic American politics, but many of these phenomena will also be considered from a comparative perspective.
-Prerequisite: PLSC 103, 105, 205, or 210.
+Prerequisite: PLSC 103, 105, 205 or 210.
 3 semester credit hours.

 PLSC 348 American Politics: Pressure Groups and Parties.
 The role of pressure groups and political parties and their impact upon the American political system.
-Prerequisite: PLSC 103, 105, 205, or 210.
+Prerequisite: PLSC 103, 105, 205 or 210.
 3 semester credit hours.

 PLSC 351 Introduction to Public Policy.
-This course serves as an introduction to the policy-making process, covering the various institutions, actors, and procedures involved in getting an idea for solving a policy problem adopted into lawa and implemented.
-The themes discussed may be relevant at the local, state, or national levels, and may include, but not limited to, such matters as health, education, environmental, and fiscal policy issues.
-Prerequisite: PLSC 103, 105, 205, or 210.
+This course serves as an introduction to the policy-making process, covering the various institutions, actors and procedures involved in getting an idea for solving a policy problem adopted into law and implemented.
+The themes discussed may be relevant at the local, state or national levels, and may include but are not limited to such matters as health, education, environmental and fiscal policy issues.
+Prerequisite: PLSC 103, 105, 205 or 210.
 3 semester credit hours.